uw-windc/windc_build/household/README.md

 # Running the household subroutine

-Before running the household build, the user must first verify that the core WiNDC database has been constructed or downloaded and is located in the "core" subdirectory.
-Verify that all data sources have been downloaded to the local WiNDC distribution, specifically adding household files in the "data" directory.
+Before running the household build, the user must first verify that the core WiNDC database has been constructed or downloaded and is located in the `core` subdirectory.
+Verify that all data sources have been downloaded to the local WiNDC distribution, specifically adding household files in the `data` directory.
 Navigate to the household subdirectory, which contains all GAMS code needed to generate the WiNDC household datasets for the years 2000 to 2021 (for the CPS-based build).
 Note that the distribution contains a restricted set of years for an SOI-based build, which is included purely as a sensitivity to the initial data source information.

 If you have a local version of GAMS and access to the relevant licenses, navigate in your command line to the directory household and run the GAMS file `build.gms` by typing the following command: